rschwass/obsidmap/README.md

 ## Usage

-This tool requires Obsidian (duh!), the Dataview plugin, and the local rest API plugin.
+This tool requires Obsidian (duh!), the Dataview plugin, and the local rest API plugin (obsidian://show-plugin?id=obsidian-local-rest-api).

 you must configure the following info from your local rest api settings in obsidian.
 1. $apikey